-- 53. This sub-heading comprises, inter alia, taxes on the issue, transfer, purchase and sale of non-financial and financial assets (including foreign exchange or securities), taxes on cheques and other forms of payment, and taxes levied on specific legal transactions such as validation of contracts and the sale of immovable property.
-The heading does not include: - a) taxes on the use of goods or property or permission to perform certain activities (5200); - b) fees paid to cover court charges, charges for birth, marriage or death certificates, which are normally regarded as non-tax revenues (see §12); - c) taxes on capital gains (1000); - d) recurrent taxes on immovable property (4100); - e) recurrent taxes on net wealth (4200); - f) once-and-for-all levies on property or wealth (4500); - g) stamp taxes not related to financial and capital transactions - Stamp taxes on the sale of specific products, such as alcoholic beverages or tobacco (5121); - ii.
-Stamp taxes restricted by law to imported products (5123) or to exported products (5124); or - iii.
-Stamp taxes not falling exclusively on a single category of transaction (6000).
+- 52. This sub-heading comprises, inter alia, taxes on the issue, transfer, purchase and sale of securities, taxes on cheques, and taxes levied on specific legal transactions such as validation of contracts and the sale of immovable property.
+The heading does not include: - a) taxes on the use of goods or property or permission to perform certain activities (5200); - b) fees paid to cover court charges, charges for birth, marriage or death certificates, which are normally regarded as non-tax revenues (see §11); - c) taxes on capital gains (1000); - d) recurrent taxes on immovable property (4100); - e) recurrent taxes on net wealth (4200);

+f) once-and-for-all levies on property or wealth (4500).

-4500 - Other non-recurrent taxes on property
+4500 - Other non-recurrent taxes on property16

-54. This sub-heading covers once-and-for-all, as distinct from recurrent, levies on property.
+53. This sub-heading covers once-and-for-all, as distinct from recurrent, levies on property.
 It is divided into taxes on net wealth (4510) and other non-recurrent taxes on property (4520).
 Heading 4510 would include taxes levied to meet emergency expenditures, or for redistribution purposes.
 Heading 4520 would cover taxes levied to take account of increases in land value due to permission given to develop or provision of additional local facilities by general government, any taxes on the revaluation of capital and once-and-for-all taxes on particular items of property.